japila-books/apache-spark-internals/docs/scheduler/ExternalClusterManager.md

-= ExternalClusterManager
+# ExternalClusterManager

-ExternalClusterManager is a <<contract, contract for pluggable cluster managers>>.
+`ExternalClusterManager` is a <<contract, contract for pluggable cluster managers>>.
 It returns a scheduler:TaskScheduler.md[task scheduler] and a scheduler:SchedulerBackend.md[backend scheduler] that will be used by ROOT:SparkContext.md[SparkContext] to schedule tasks.

 NOTE: The support for pluggable cluster managers was introduced in https://issues.apache.org/jira/browse/SPARK-13904[SPARK-13904 Add support for pluggable cluster manager].

-External cluster managers are spark-SparkContext-creating-instance-internals.md#getClusterManager[registered using the `java.util.ServiceLoader` mechanism] (with service markers under `META-INF/services` directory).
+External cluster managers are [registered using the `java.util.ServiceLoader` mechanism](../SparkContext-creating-instance-internals.md#getClusterManager) (with service markers under `META-INF/services` directory).
 This allows auto-loading implementations of ExternalClusterManager interface.

-NOTE: ExternalClusterManager is a `private[spark]` trait in `org.apache.spark.scheduler` package.

 NOTE: The two implementations of the <<contract, ExternalClusterManager contract>> in Spark 2.0 are yarn/spark-yarn-YarnClusterManager.md[YarnClusterManager] and `MesosClusterManager`.